iotaledger/iota-wiki/docs/learn/wallets/firefly-wallet.md

 Stronghold is a secure software implementation developed by the IOTA Foundation with the sole purpose of isolating digital secrets from exposure to hackers and accidental leaks.
 It uses versioned, file-based backups (with the file extension .stronghold) with double encryption that can be easily backed up and securely shared between devices.
 You can read more about Stronghold here!

-### I have lost access to my device!
+### I have lost access to my device.
 How do I recover my wallet?

-There are several ways to recover your wallet, and both can be found in the backups you performed in the wallet setup!
+There are several ways to recover your wallet, and both can be found in the backups you performed in the wallet setup.
 One way would be using your 24-word recovery phrase, while the other would be using the Stronghold file you backed up.

 ### Do I need to have both the Trinity wallet installed on my computer as well as Firefly?

 No, you don't need Trinity anymore.
 Just connect your Ledger to your computer and open Firefly.
-The new Firefly Wallet will lead you through all steps.
+The new Firefly wallet will lead you through all steps.

 ### Do you plan to support Trezor or other hardware wallets?